bazel-contrib/rules_nodejs/docs/esbuild.md

 esbuild_config(<a href="#esbuild_config-name">name</a>, <a href="#esbuild_config-config_file">config_file</a>, <a href="#esbuild_config-srcs">srcs</a>, <a href="#esbuild_config-deps">deps</a>, <a href="#esbuild_config-kwargs">kwargs</a>)
 </pre>

-Macro for an esbuild configuration file and its assoicated dependencies
+Macro for an esbuild configuration file and its associated dependencies

 **PARAMETERS**